Documentation last updated May 27, 2026

 Cookie Consent for Shopify

 Cookiezy gives Shopify teams a cleaner way to handle consent using the actual theme app extension package.
 The storefront entrypoint is `cookie-consent-shopify-loader.js`, which loads the shared consent runtime, UI, scanner, and optional Shopify customer privacy bridge.
+For larger rollouts, the packaged flow can also be paired with the Cookiezy embedded Shopify admin scaffold for merchant onboarding, billing, and support operations.

 A practical Shopify consent layer for merchants, ecommerce teams, and agencies.